omariokartdavis/metcon_database/metcondatabasev2reuploaded/README.md

   - will help speed up workout creation and all instance updates/saves
 - add filter on workout instance detail page to filter results by date
 - add login to index page.
-- Add search for a specific users workouts
-  - search for workouts mat fraser has done
-  - filter for workouts whose workout instances have users of xx name
-    - maybe this is a subquery?
 - Add privacy setting so users can set their profile/workouts to private and therefore others cant search for/see them.
   - default to public
 - Combine Create Movement and Update Workout buttons into a popup: